Travel Photography: Skills to practice at home to become an awesome travel photographer.

 Good travel photographs are those that focus on core elements of a culture and place them in context.
 The photographs teach their audience about a culture by showing them something specific about it, but they maintain a relationship with the "big picture."
 The very best travel photographs will inspire others to learn more about what they have just seen.

 Core elements define a location.
 They are the people, places and things that define a culture and make it unique.
-For good examples of core elements presented in entertainment, watch Anthony Bourdain's television series, No Reservations.
+For good examples of core elements presented in entertainment, I refer you to the late Anthony Bourdain's television series, Parts Unknown.
 In every episode, Bourdain gets off the beaten path as quickly as possible and talks to locals, asking them what they eat and why they eat it.
 He then talks to even more people, and through his conversations helps his audience learn the history surrounding the dishes that define a given area.
 In Bourdain's food-based travelogues, it's not enough to acknowledge that New Orleans is famous for its jambalaya; we must learn who originally made it and why.
 In the end, it's always about people; it's always about humanity.

 Travel photography works in exactly the same way.